wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 matrix, however, is not symmetric.
 Acquiring R locks on items already locked by a V-Lock causes the requesting transaction to wait.
 In contrast, acquiring V locks on items alreadyed locked by a V-Lock or R-Lock indicates a FOCC violation.
 This will cause the contention manager to be invoked and determine one of the violating transactions.
+Locks are managed by a global lock table (LT).